oceanprotocol/docs/discover/ocean-101.md

 <summary><mark style="color:orange;">Build Your Data Market</mark><br><br></summary>

-You have two options:

-1. **[Fork Ocean Market**](https://github.com/oceanprotocol/market) **and customize it**: Start with the existing [Ocean Marketplace](https://github.com/oceanprotocol/market) codebase and customize it.
-This allows you to leverage the foundational infrastructure and functionality already built by Ocean Protocol while tailoring the user interface, features, and branding to align with your marketplace vision.
-Follow this [tutorial](../developers/build-a-marketplace/) to learn how to do it.
-2. **Build from Ocean components**: In this fashion, you'll be creating a custom data market experience while leveraging the Ocean stack.
+You can do this by [forking Ocean Market code](../developers/build-a-marketplace/) to quickly get something good, or by building up from Ocean components for a more custom look.

 </details>